riceissa/issarice.com/wiki/math-explanations.md

   other than an application of some trick.
 If explaining the point of the exercise spoils the exercise, it can be explained in some place other than immediately near the exercise.
 - Sticking to standard terminology.
 While there are some imperfections in the standard terminology, it is often too confusing to switch between different terminology, so my preference is that explainers stick to the standard ones, or use defensive/fool-proof terminology/notation.
+Another option is to explain all the variations in terminology so that readers are not confused when they go read other books (Peter Smith's Gödel book does a great job of this), or to have some resource that all readers can use to find out the variations in terminology (I wish Wikipedia could be such a resource, but it's often very incomplete, even on common undergraduate topics).

   To give an example, Boolos, Burgess, and Jeffrey's _Computability and Logic_ uses "function" to mean "total or partial function", and "total function" to mean "function".
 This sort of thing is confusing because now there are two "claims" on the meaning of "function".
 (This actually becomes sort of a problem in the book because when introducing characteristic functions, the book does not clarify that these must be total.)
 A defensive writing style would avoid the word "function" and use "total or partial function" and "total function".
 Similarly in set theory, $\subset$ sometimes means "subset" and sometimes means "proper subset".
 A defensive style of writing would avoid this and use $\subseteq$ and $\subsetneq$.

 - Given two concepts that could be mistaken for each other, there are four possibilities with four different ways to help the reader: $X
   \iff Y$ (prove that all $X$ are $Y$ and that all $Y$ are $X$); $X